 GWS note, check recent names, changed to treefrog

-Pacific Chorus Frog (Pseudacris regilla)
+Pacific Tree Frog (Pseudacris regilla)

 This little frog (total length to 5 cm) is extremely variable in coloration.
 They can be mostly bright green, brown, tan, or even quite reddish, with or without a contrasty pattern of darker markings.
 Each frog is colored like this through life.
 One research study found that frogs tended to be in habitats that matched their coloration, but it was only a statistical tendency; plenty of frogs were found on substrates of inappropriate color!